The Crude Oil Marketing Business In Nigeria: Complete Guide For Buyers & Sellers

 The shell screen is widely believed to be non-existent since it has no website, no physical office, or company in London.
 Another sect also believes the shell screen exists and only oil refineries who pay a yearly subscription of about $25,000 have access to it.

-While none of the two theories are easily verifiable, the shell screen is presumably a way to also verify if the allocation of a crude oil seller in Nigeria truly exists.
+While none of the two theories are easily verifiable, the shell screen is presumably a way to also verify if the transaction is an OPEC registered transaction.

 What And Who Are The Lloyds Of London?